kontza/cstimer-to-elastic/README.md

 # Introduction
-This Python script converts cstimer.net's session JSON output into format that can be imported into Elasticsearch.
+This Python script takes cstimer.net's session JSON output and uploads the solve times into an Elasticsearch instance.

 Input is of the form:
 ```